kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 If a listener has a conflict, this should be reported in the `ListenerEntryStatus` of the conflicted `ListenerSet` by setting the `Conflicted` condition to `True`.

-Implementation SHOULD be cautious about what information from the parent or siblings are reported to avoid accidentally leaking sensitive information that the child would not otherwise have access to.
+Implementations SHOULD be cautious about what information from the parent or siblings are reported to avoid accidentally leaking sensitive information that the child would not otherwise have access to.
+This can include contents of secrets etc.

 ### Policy Attachment